ilyess-sellami/SplunkSIEM-Lab/README.md

 4. You should see entries from both `syslog` and `auth.log`, confirming that the forwarder is successfully sending logs to your Splunk server.

 ![Splunk Discover](./screenshots/splunk_discover.png)

+---

+## ✅ Conclusion

+This lab provides a hands-on setup for Splunk Enterprise and Universal Forwarders, showing how to collect, index, and search logs from remote machines.
+With this foundation, you can start exploring SIEM workflows, monitoring security events, and building dashboards for SOC analysis.